Human-Hummus/fdm/README.md

 # FDM - Functional Document Maker

-The functions in FDM are really more like macros, tbh FDM, standing for Functional Document Maker (creative, I know), is a document maker that is more of a programming language than any other document fomat
+The functions in FDM are really more like macros, tbh FDM, standing for Functional Document Maker (creative, I know), is a document maker that is more of a programming language than any other document fomat.
+You can create and call functions.
+There is a standard library of functions, defined in `src/standard.nim`.

 # Available functions